-A(x)πb2=1-α21-α1xa+α1xa+α2xa2 (1)
+A(x)πb2=1-α21-α1xa+α1xa+α2xa2

-where x: the distance from the front end, a: the length of the train nose, bπb2 : πb2the area of the maximum part of the nose and set to be 11 m2 in this study.
-The design variables α1 and α2 are reported to be 4.18 and 0.75 respectively when ab = 5.
+where x: the distance from the front end, a: the length of the train nose, bπb2 : πb2the area of the maximum part of the nose is set to be 11 m2 in this study.
+The design variables α1 and α2 are reported to be 4.18 and 0.75, respectively when ab = 5.
 Adding this as the constraint condition reduces the number of design variables of each cross-section to one, which is the aspect ratio.

-After defining a set of cross-sections along the nose by the B-spline curves, the surface between each cross-section is interpolated by the bilinear Coons patch.
-In this study, we use five cross-sections for representing the nose shape.
+After defining a set of cross-sections along with the nose by the B-spline curves, the surface between each cross-section is interpolated by the bilinear Coons patch.
+In this study, we use five cross-sections to represent the nose shape.
 Therefore, the number of design variables for creating the train shape comes to five.

 2.3 Multi-objective evolutionary algorithm

-An optimization problem consists in maximizing or minimizing an objective function under a constraint condition.
+An optimization problem maximizes or minimizes an objective function under a constraint condition.
 If we have multiple objective functions, it is called a multi-objective optimization problem.
-The multi-objective optimization present not a unique solution, but a set of compromised solutions called Pareto optimal solutions, which show the trade-off information of the competing objectives12) (Fig. 4).
+The multi-objective optimization presents not a unique solution but a set of compromised solutions called Pareto optimal solutions, representing the trade-off information of the competing objectives12) (Fig. 4).